 Direct entry applicants are those who have not attended a post-secondary institution or have completed fewer than 24 credit hours at a recognized university or college.
 Direct entry applicants require the following:

-- Manitoba high school graduation including 5 full credits at the Grade 12 level in courses designated S, G or U
+- Manitoba high school graduation including 5 full credits at the Grade 12 level in courses designated S, G, U, or C

 - A minimum average of 70 per cent over the following, with no less than 60 per cent in each course: